 [This recipe contains affiliate links.]

 A low carb turtle recipe using sugar free caramel sauce, almonds and sugar free chocolate to make delicious chewy candies suitable for any keto diet.

-Continue to simmer the caramel mixture over medium-low-to-low-heat for 20 minute, but check periodically to make sure it's not burning - all burners are different.
+Continue to simmer the caramel mixture over medium-low heat for 20 minutes, but check periodically to make sure it's not burning - all burners are different!
 Then, remove the caramel from the heat and add the stevia glycerite, vanilla and brandy, stirring to combine.
 Let the low carb caramel cool for 5 minutes then add the almonds and stir.